by By Saul McLeod published 2007

-Below is a brief summary of the 5 main psychological approaches (sometimes called perspectives) in psychology.
+Below is a brief summary of the six main psychological approaches (sometimes called perspectives) in psychology.

-If your layperson's idea of psychology has always been of people in laboratories wearing white coats and watching hapless rats try to negotiate mazes in order to get to their dinner, then you are probably thinking of behavioral psychology.
+If your layperson's idea of psychology has always been about people in laboratories wearing white coats and watching hapless rats try to negotiate mazes in order to get to their dinner, then you are probably thinking about behavioral psychology.